 Impact on Financial Statements

 Every transaction related to notes payables affects the three key financial statements: the balance sheet, the income statement, and the cash flow statement.
 Understanding these impacts is crucial for accurate financial reporting.
+Notes payables are recorded on the company’s balance sheet, impacting the overall financial position.

 Balance Sheet Impacts